api3dao/old-api3-docs/docs/pre-alpha/members/governance/proposals.md

 Therefore changing the address of the ENS after making a proposal can be problematic.
 Consider the following.
 - You buy an ENS name and assign it to a public address you own.
-- You make a proposal using the ENS.
+- You make a proposal that uses the ENS.
 - While the proposal is active, you point your ENS name to another address.
 - The proposal passes.
 You expect to receive the funds to the new address, but you will receive the funds at the old address.